 If you are exploring your senior living options, you may have decided that a senior living community is the best choice for yourself or your loved one.
 However, you may have several questions that need answering before you make the move.
 We answer some of your FAQs in this guide.

-What Should I Look Out for in a Retirement Community?
+What Should I Look Out for in a Senior Living Community?

 The best way to get a feel of what any senior living community has to offer is to schedule a tour of their campus.
 Besides checking out the amenities such as dining rooms and common areas, you will also want to pay attention to facts and figures such as staff turnover rate.
 In addition, observe how team members interact with residents.
 Are they friendly, respectful, and compassionate?
 You or your loved one will be spending a lot of time with these team members and building meaningful bonds with them, so ensure that you like the “vibe” of the community you are choosing.